 Doctoral candidates must be mindful of additional deadlines to complete their dissertation/thesis in time to be eligible for degree conferral and participation in a doctoral hooding and a graduation ceremony.

 An accurate EGD is required to gain access to the graduation application.
 The EGD is also used by clearinghouses to determine loan deferment schedules.
-If your EGD is not correct, contact your designated student success specialist.
+If your EGD is not correct, contact your designated learner services specialist.

 For more information, visit the College of Professional Studies Graduation web page.